 Check out our available hounds to see if a retired professional athlete isn’t the next addition to your home and family.

 American Greyhound is often in need of help hauling hounds.
-It may be a trip to the vet, to meet a potential adopter, or a trip to a southern state to rescue hounds from a track, breeding facility or prison.
+It may be a trip to the vet, to meet a potential adopter, or a trip to a southern state to haul hounds from a track, breeding facility or prison.

 For most local hauls, the dogs can be moved in personal vehicles.
 These sorts of hauls would involve getting dogs to the vet or out to an adoption program when the foster home is unable to get the dog out.